THE BIOSPHERE VARIATIONS

 A third assumption is that life needs an Earthlike amount of water.
 I present one wet scenario I think is common, Lyr again, with 15 times our water.
 I haven't bothered to build a landless world with seas up to 100 miles deep--it's the one time I'll concede Ward may be right.
 A world-sea with no land at all will grow mineral-poor, with sparse life like our deep seas--and though multicellular life may develop, even intelligent life, how far can it progress in that limited environment?
 No solids but living bodies--anything heavier than water (such as bone) drops into the abyss, its minerals lost forever to the sunlight surface.
 It makes even my icy Europan moon Oisin sound good--at least its world-sea has shallows, reefs... rocks!

-The real potential lies in dry models!
+But my real objection to world-seas is esthetic.
+They're no fun to sculpt.
+Slather a globe blue and you're done.
+No, the real potential--both exobiologic and esthetic--is in dry models!
 Pegasia (1/3 our water) and Serrana, (1/15th), and my terraformed version of Mars (in the earlier series Futures) show how little water it takes to sustain a biosphere--as long as it's warm enough to be liquid!
 Last and most extreme is the desert moon Tharn, with just 0.1%-0.2% of our water.
 Yet even Tharn STILL has small seas--and abundant life.
+Why?
+Well, liquids spread.
+Even small volumes can create significant surface areas, and it's surface water where most life is--and that generates rain.

-Aside from the occasional world-sea that's truly landless, I'm slowly coming to the conclusion water levels hardly matter.
+Aside from world-seas so deep they're truly landless, I'm slowly coming to the conclusion water levels hardly matter.
 Most worlds with surface temperatures allowing water at all will have both land and sea.
 And life!
 Temperature, not chemistry or water content, is the key factor.

 Orbital photo of Pegasia, a moon nearly the size of Venus, with a dense atmosphere, shallow seas, and life, orbiting a gas giant.